bendodag/JBA_python_course/README.md

 # Codes from the Intro to Python course (JetBrains Academy)

 ## Finished projects:
+### Honest calculator
-- honest calculator
+- simple arithmetic calculator with memory option

 ## Unfinished projects:
+### Loan calculator
+- work in progress (stage 3/4 completed)
-- loan calculator
+- TO DO:
+  - implement computation of differentiated paynments
+  - modify program so that it takes loan properties as a command line argument

-- markdown text editor
+### Markdown text editor
+- work in progress, to be uploaded